Lucullus: Final years, 66–57 BC

 The one near Neapolis included fish ponds and man-made extensions into the sea, and was only one of many elite senators' villas around the Bay of Naples.
 Pompey is said by Pliny and Vellleius Paterculus to have referred often to Lucullus as "Xerxes in a toga".

 He finally held his triumph in 63 BC thanks in small part to the political manoeuvering of both Cato and Cicero.
 His triumph was remembered mostly due to his covering the Circus Flaminius with the arms of the enemies he had faced during the campaign.
 Lucullus also displayed to the Roman public a golden statue of Mithridates VI, standing two meters tall, along with his jewel-encrusted shield, silver vessels, and golden chalices.
 These items were transported in twenty litters, while mules carried eight expensive klinē.

 Gastronome

-So famous did Lucullus become for his banqueting that the word Lucullan now means lavish, luxurious and gourmet.
+Lucullus developed a reputation for banqueting, such that the word Lucullan now means lavish, luxurious and gourmet.